vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first did grocery shopping at Trader Joe's, finishing checkout at 5:58 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Tuesday April 20

+In the evening, I went to Mehak Indian Cuisine to pick up an online order.
+I was in the restaurant at around 6 PM.
+I wore a KN-95 mask while in the restaurant and for most of the trip.